Metakino/AMQ-MetakinoScript/README.md

 Once this done, you can open the List Loading window at any moment in the game by **pressing Alt+Q**.
 Then you just have to load the list you want and... play :)

 You can save up to **5 lists** for the moment.
 More list means bigger interface *(so hard to not look ugly)* and I doubt anybody uses billion of lists anyway.
 Might increase the cap later though.

+And yhea I thought too late about being able to update the lists saved from the window, but it's working now so don't cry KEK